veracity/veracity-documentation/sections/dataworkbench/apimanagement.md

 ## Limitations of dataset-scoped service accounts

-Service accounts created with **Select data sets manually** are restricted to data set–level operations.
+Service accounts created with **Select data sets manually** are assigned Guest access and are restricted to data set–level operations.
 They **cannot** call workspace-level or tenant-level API endpoints.

 If such an account tries to access unsupported endpoints, the response will be `403 Forbidden`.